benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 		local scan =
 			scanSellPart(sellPart)

-		if not scan then
-			return false
-		end

 		local character = getCharacter()
 		local root = getRoot()
 		local humanoid = getHumanoid()

-		local part =
-			scan.InteractionPart
-			or getMainPart(sellPart)
+		if not scan

-		if not character
+			or not character
 			or not root
-			or not part then
+			or not scan.InteractionPart then

 			return false
 		end